Child-to-Parent Communication: Callback Patterns and Data Flow

 function App() {

-// This function receives the new item's text from the child
+// This callback receives new item text from the child

 const handleAddItem = (newItemText) => {